Unfortunately Tom’s Kitchen has now closed

 To go with my pork, I ordered a portion of heritage potatoes and a portion of season vegetables.
 The portion sizes were pretty generous, and the vegetables were cooked pretty much to perfection.

-Meanwhile Mark chose the Fish and Chips.
-The fish was coated in crispy, light batter and there was a portion of triple-cooked chips alongside.
+The Fish and Chips featured fish coated in crispy, light batter and there was a portion of triple-cooked chips alongside.
 I couldn’t resist stealing one of those…well, maybe more than one – they were insanely good!

 But we were both surprised by how delicious the crushed peas were.
 It’s not often that you come away from a restaurant raving about the peas, but these were so incredibly sweet and fresh-tasting.
 I actually wished I could have ordered a portion to go with my pork!

 Of course, we made sure to save room for pudding!
-Mark really enjoyed his Chocolate and Peanut Butter Fondant, while I picked the Dark Treacle Sponge.
+The Chocolate and Peanut Butter Fondant sounded delicious but I picked the Dark Treacle Sponge.
 That kind of pudding can easily be too heavy and stodgy, but Tom’s Kitchen gets it just right.
 It’s dark and sticky with orange syrup, condensed milk, and golden syrup ice-cream.
 I could happily have eaten another one afterwards!

 Our meal was free of charge, but the bill for our meal would usually have been just over £70.
 I think it represents pretty good value considering the standard of the food, the relaxed surroundings and the excellent service.
 I get the feeling that I’ll be heading back to the Mailbox a lot sooner next time.